zooai/ZIPs/ZIPs/zip-1.md

 ## Abstract

-This proposal defines Zoo's integration with Hanzo's per-user AI models and establishes the ZOO token economics.
+This proposal defines Zoo's integration with Hamiltonian Large Language Models (HLLMs) per-user AI models and establishes the ZOO token economics.
 Instead of domain-specific models, every Zoo user gets a personalized AI that learns from their DeFi strategies, gaming behavior, and NFT preferences.
 The ZOO token powers this AI-enhanced ecosystem through training rewards, compute payments, and governance.

 ## Motivation